tgirke/GEN242-2021/content/en/tutorials/linux/linux.md

 ## Software and module system

-* Over 750 software tools are currently installed on HPCC Cluster
+* Over 2,000 software tools are currently installed on HPCC Cluster
+* Custom installs in user accounts via various mechanisms, e.g. conda
 * Most common research databases used in bioinformatics are available
 * Support of most common programming languages used in research computing
 * A module system is used to facilitate the management of software tools.
 This includes any number of versions of each software.